Charcoal-SE/SmokeDetector/StandbyMode.md

 ## What is standby mode?

-SmokeDectector can be ran in standby mode as a backup copy just in case the main Smokey breaks down.
+SmokeDectector can be run in standby mode as a backup copy just in case the main Smokey breaks down.
 While in Standby mode, SmokeDetector will not make reports in chat, send posts to Metasmoke or listen to commands.